real time dashboard

-Organizations who implement changes based on data analytics can expect to see sales margins increase between 8 and 25 percent.
-From the book, Sales Growth: Five Proven Strategies from the World’s Sales Leaders, which shows how implementing changes based on big data insight in the areas of multichannel experience, cross-selling, placement optimization, location-based selling, assortment optimization, and in-store behavior analysis increased sales between 2 and 8 percent in each category.
+Organisations who implement changes based on data analytics can expect to see sales margins increase between 8 and 25 percent.
+From the book, Sales Growth: Five Proven Strategies from the World’s Sales Leaders, which shows how implementing changes based on big data insight in the areas of multichannel experience, cross-selling, placement optimisation, location-based selling, assortment optimisation, and in-store behaviour analysis increased sales between 2 and 8 percent in each category.

-In most cases, a modest 2 percent increase in revenue realized from making changes in just one of the above areas warrants the adoption of real-time CRM analytic software.
-Making well-planned, sustained, but sweeping changes in all six categories has shown very favorable results to the bottom line.
+In most cases, a modest 2 percent increase in revenue realised from making changes in just one of the above areas warrants the adoption of real-time CRM analytic software.
+Making well-planned, sustained, but sweeping changes in all six categories has shown very favourable results to the bottom line.

 What Are The Challenges of Reporting in Real-Time?

 Challenge #1: Overcoming the “Traditional Reports, Traditional Job” Mindset

 One hurdle of real-time reporting is overcoming the paradigm of daily, weekly, or monthly reports.
 Many businesses build their processes and job descriptions around creating reports due at a certain time in the day, week, month, or quarter.
 So instead of spending hours to create these reports, anyone can set up a real-time dashboard or simply define a few parameters to get the needed information quickly.